bartkessels/bartkessels.github.io/_posts/windows/2024-02-07-install-oh-my-posh.md

 ## Introduction

 As you might have seen in my earlier [Upset](../upset/2023-12-13-introduction.md) post, I had to install my work laptop quite few times.
-And each time I had to look up the way I have to setup Oh My Posh.
+And each time I had to look up the way I have to set up Oh My Posh.
 So I decided to write a small blog post about it, mainly because I think the documentation for Oh My Posh isn't as clear as I'd like it to be.

 But first things first, what is Oh My Posh?

 Oh My Posh is a prompt theme for, among other things, Powershell [(Oh My Posh, n.d.)](https://ohmyposh.dev).
 Because I'm using macOS privately with Oh My Zsh, I'd like to use a similar tool on my Windows work laptop.
-Because I like using native tools I decided that on Windows I'll be using Powershell.
+Because I like using native tools, I decided that on Windows I'll be using Powershell.
 And, with Oh My Posh I can customize my Powershell the way I want.

 ## Installation